Chapter 4123-3 Claims Procedure

 (d) Where the claimant dies and there is potential entitlement for accrued benefits or payment of medical bills, or the decedent’s dependent is requesting death benefits due to relatedness between the recognized injury and death.

-(e) Except for a medical issue relating to a prosthetic device or durable medical equipment as designated by the administrator, the bureau, in consultation with the MCO assigned to the claim, shall issue an order on a medical treatment reimbursement request in a claim which has not had activity or a request for further action within a period of time in excess of thirteen months as follows:
+(e) Except for a medical issue relating to a prosthetic device or durable medical equipment as designated by the administrator, the bureau, in consultation with the MCO assigned to the claim, shall issue an order on a medical treatment reimbursement request in a claim which has not had activity or a request for further action within a period of time in excess of twenty-four months as follows:

-(i) The MCO shall refer a medical treatment reimbursement request in a claim which has not had activity or a request for further action within a period of time in excess of thirteen months to the bureau for an order when the request is accompanied by supporting medical evidence dated not more than sixty days prior to the date of the request, or when such evidence is subsequently provided to the MCO upon request (via “Form C-9A” or equivalent).
-The bureau’s order shall address both the causal relationship between the original injury and the current incident precipitating the medical treatment reimbursement request in a claim and the necessity and appropriateness of the requested treatment.
-The employer or the employee or the representative may appeal the bureau’s order to the industrial commission pursuant to section 4123.511 of the Revised Code.
+(i) The MCO shall refer a medical treatment reimbursement request in a claim which has not had activity or a request for further action within a period of time in excess of twenty-four months to the bureau for an order when the request is accompanied by supporting medical evidence dated not more than sixty days prior to the date of the request, or when such evidence is subsequently provided to the MCO upon request (via "Form C-9A" or equivalent).
+The bureau's order shall address both the causal relationship between the original injury and the current incident precipitating the medical treatment reimbursement request in a claim and the necessity and appropriateness of the requested treatment.
+The employer or the employee or the representative may appeal the bureau's order to the industrial commission pursuant to section 4123.511 of the Revised Code.

-(ii) The MCO may dismiss without prejudice, and without referral to the bureau for an order, a medical treatment reimbursement request in a claim which has not had activity or a request for further action within a period of time in excess of thirteen months when the request is not accompanied by supporting medical evidence dated not more than sixty days prior to the date of the request and such evidence is not provided to the MCO upon request (via “Form C-9A” or equivalent).
+(ii) The MCO may dismiss without prejudice, and without referral to the bureau for an order, a medical treatment reimbursement request in a claim which has not had activity or a request for further action within a period of time in excess of twenty-four months when the request is not accompanied by supporting medical evidence dated not more than sixty days prior to the date of the request and such evidence is not provided to the MCO upon request (via "Form C-9A" or equivalent).

-(2) Requests which require proof shall conform to the standards required by paragraph (C) of rule 4123-3-09 of the Administrative Code and rules 4123-6-20 and 4123-7-08 of the Administrative Code.
+(2) Requests which require proof shall conform to the standards required by paragraph (C) of rule 4123-3-09 of the Administrative Code and rules 4123-5-18 and 4123-6-20 of the Administrative Code.

-(a) Medical evidence is required to substantiate a request for temporary total disability
+(a) Medical evidence is required to substantiate a request for temporary total disability.

 (b) Medical evidence is required to substantiate the allowance of a disability or condition not previously considered.

-(3) In state fund cases, upon request for subsequent action under paragraph (B)(1) of this rule, the bureau shall, upon notification, inform the parties to the claim of the pending action prior to issuing a decision.
+(3) In state fund cases, upon a request for subsequent action under paragraph (A)(1) of this rule, the bureau shall, upon notification, inform the parties to the claim of the pending action prior to issuing a decision.
 Upon request, the bureau shall provide a copy of the request and proof to the employer and the claimant, and their representatives, where applicable.
-Requests in self-insuring employers’ cases shall be submitted to the self-insuring employer which shall accept or refuse the matters sought.
+Requests in self-insuring employers' cases shall be submitted to the self-insuring employer which shall accept or refuse the matters sought.

 (4) The bureau or commission may require the filing of additional proof or legal citations by either party or may make such investigation or inquiry as the circumstances may require.